-A student successfully completes the program when the School of Career Education considers the student to have successfully passed the coursework associated with the required class hours and receives a Certificate of Training.
+A student successfully completes the program when School of Career Education considers the student to have successfully passed the coursework associated with the required class hours and receives a Certificate of Training.

-CERTIFICATE OF TRAINING AND OCCUPATIONAL COMPETENCY LIST
+CERTIFICATE OF TRAINING AND COMPETENCY UNIT TRANSCRIPT

-Students successfully exiting a School of Career Education program will receive a course competency list identifying the skills attained.
-In addition to the competency list, students successfully completing the coursework associated with the required class hours receive a Certificate of Training.
-Students can expect to receive the competency list and/or Certificate of Training within 30 to 45 days from the completion of the program.
+Students successfully exiting a School of Career Education program will receive a Competency unit transcript.
+In addition to the competency unit transcript, students successfully completing the coursework associated with the required class hours receive a Certificate of Training.
+Students can expect to receive competency unit transcript and/or Certificate of Training within 30 to 45 days from the completion of the program.